SERVIR-Amazonia/suriname-training/mangrove-mapping/03_Classification.md

 <img src="../images/mangrove/T5_3_05.png" vspace="10" width="1000">
 </p>

-Alternative to Random Forest Classifier is the Maxent Classifier, which is adequate to estimate habitat suitability, or probability to find certain organism by using presence and absence data, along with other physical, geological or chemical data.
+For presence/absence data exist another alternative to Random Forest Classifier, which is the Maxent (Maximum Entropy) Classifier.
+This is classifier is adequate to estimate habitat suitability or modeling species distribution.
+Usually, for running this classifier we require other physical, geological or chemical data.
+In this case, we can take our presence/absence mangrove points, plus multispectral, elevation, NDVI and NDWI as complementary data to the mangrove distribution.
+This classifier can be called in GEE by using the function `ee.Classifier.amnhMaxent()`.
+The output is a single band named 'probability', containing the modeled probability, and an additional band named 'clamp' when the 'writeClampGrid' argument is true.
+More information about Maxent can be found in the [official site](https://biodiversityinformatics.amnh.org/open_source/maxent/).

 ```javascript
 ////// MAXENT Alternative